"By Megan Brooks

 Patient Counseling Information

-Advise patients to take FOSRENOL tablets with or immediately after meals.
-Instruct patients to chew or crush tablets completely before swallowing.
-It should be emphasized that FOSRENOL tablets should not be swallowed intact.
-Consider crushing tablets completely for patients with poor dentition [see DOSAGE AND ADMINISTRATION].
+Instruct patients who are prescribed FOSRENOL Chewable Tablets to chew or crush tablets completely before swallowing.
+Emphasize that FOSRENOL Chewable Tablets should not be swallowed intact.
+Consider crushing FOSRENOL Chewable Tablets completely or prescribing the oral powder formulation for patients with poor dentition [see DOSAGE AND ADMINISTRATION].

 Advise patients who are taking an oral medication where a reduction in the bioavailability of that medication would have a clinically significant effect on its safety or efficacy to separate the dosing of FOSRENOL from the dosing of the affected drug by several hours [see DRUG INTERACTIONS].